 In Euclid’s fifth postulate, it is considered a “rule” that two parallel lines will never intersect.
 Euclid was alive around the time of the mid-4th century BCE, before Eratosthenes (276-194 BCE) made his beautifully elegant discovery that the Earth was indeed curved and also made a pretty accurate first measurement of the size of Earth.

 That is, Euclid assumed a linear geometric space upon which the real universe was expected to “fit”.
-While it is true that two parallel lines will never meet on a two-dimensional plane, they can meet on a three-dimensional plane.
+While it is true that two parallel lines will never meet on a two-dimensional plane, they can meet on a two-dimensional plane that is curved in a third dimension.

 As is now understood, line A and line G, can be measured as 90 degrees from the equator line and thus are parallel lines, and yet they can eventually interface with each other if the surface is curved [see image].